lukasbableck/contao-404-log-bundle/README.md

 # contao-404-log-bundle

-This Contao bundle logs 404 errors to the database, allows you to view them in the Contao backend and create redirects for them.
+This Contao bundle logs 404 errors to the database, allows you to view them in the Contao backend and create redirects for them if terminal42/contao-url-rewrite is installed.

 ## Compatibility